Bradford City stadium fire: Background

 Although there had been some changes to other parts of the ground, the main stand remained unaltered by 1985.
 Football ground writer Simon Inglis had described the view from the stand as "like watching football from the cockpit of a Sopwith Camel" because of its antiquated supports and struts.
-However, he also warned the club of a buildup of litter beneath the stand because of a gap between the seats.
-Some repair work was carried out, but in July 1984 the club was warned again, this time by a county council engineer, because of the club's plans to claim for ground improvements from the Football Trust.
+However, he also warned the club of a build-up of litter that had fallen beneath the stand over the years through gaps in the wooden structure.
+Some repair work was carried out, but in July 1984 the club was warned again, this time by a county council engineer, who was involved because of the club's plans to claim for ground improvements from the Football Trust.
 One letter from the council said the problems "should be rectified as soon as possible"; a second said: "A carelessly discarded cigarette could give rise to a fire risk."
 In March 1985, the club's plans became more apparent when it took delivery of steel for a new roof.

 Peter Jackson was presented with the league trophy before the final game.

 The 1984–85 season had been one of Bradford City's most successful seasons, ending with City clinching the championship title courtesy of a 2–0 victory against Bolton Wanderers in the penultimate game of the season.
 As a result, captain Peter Jackson was presented with the league trophy before the final game of the season with mid-table Lincoln City at Valley Parade on 11 May 1985.
 As it was the first piece of league silverware that the club had captured since they won the Third Division (North) title 56 years earlier, 11,076 supporters were in the ground.
 It was nearly double the season's average of 6,610 and included 3,000 fans in the ground's main stand.
-In the crowd were local dignitaries and guests from three of Bradford's twin towns — Verviers in Belgium, and Mönchengladbach and Hamm in West Germany.
+In the crowd were local dignitaries and guests from three of Bradford's twin towns – Verviers in Belgium, and Mönchengladbach and Hamm in West Germany.